xd009642/streamer-template/doc/02_audio_decoding.md

 ## Testing It

-The question now comes on how to test this.
+The question now comes of how to test this.
 We want to make sure we're resampling things relatively correctly.
-Given sample rates may not be a simple factor of one another we can't easily figure out input and expected output data.
-Additionally, some of the maths involves means there may be aliasing effects within certain frequency ranges and an element of error.
+Given sample rates may not be a factor of one another we can't easily figure out input and expected output data.
+Additionally, some of the maths involved means there may be aliasing effects within certain frequency ranges and an element of error.
 So how do we get past this?